rickstaa/tmux-notify/README.md

 For the full list of aliases and variables you are referred to the `FORMATS` section of the [tmux manual](http://man7.org/linux/man-pages/man1/tmux.1.html).

+### Enable telegram channel notifications

+To enable telegram channel notifications, put `set -g @tnotify-telegram-bot-id 'your telegram bot id'` and `set -g @tnotify-telegram-channel-id 'your channel id'` in the `.tmux.conf` config file.
+You can get your telegram bot id by creating a bot using [BotFather](https://core.telegram.org/bots#6-botfather) and your channel id by sending your channel invite link to the `@username_to_id_bot` bot.
+After this, you can use the telegram keybindings in the [usage](#usage) section to start a monitor with telegram channel notifications.

 ### Change monitor update period

 By default, the monitor sleep period is set to 10 seconds.
 This means that tmux-notify checks the pane activity every 10 seconds.